Chocolate cake can fix all your woes, cause it’s CHOCOLATE! Who doesn’t love some good old chocolate right?

 In a large bowl, add all the wet ingredients and whisk them well.
-Now sift all the dry ingredients into this same bowl and whisk until incorporated.
+Sift all the dry ingredients into this same bowl and whisk until incorporated.
 Do not over mix, it is okay if you see a few lumps.

-Pour the batter into the prepared baking dish and bake for around 18-20 minutes.
-Until a toothpick inserted into the center comes out clean (check after 18)
+Pour the batter into the prepared baking dish and bake for around 18-20 minutes, until a toothpick inserted into the centre comes out clean (check after 18)

 Make the frosting:

 Let the frozen coconut fat sit out for some, it shouldn’t be rock solid, about 5 minutes is enough if your kitchen is around 38 C.

 Whip it for 2 minutes and add the sifted icing sugar and cocoa, whip well.
 Add more sugar if you like your frosting sweeter. refrigerate (or freeze if you are frosting the cake the next day)